mmomtchev/magickwand.js/README.md

 npx @mapbox/node-pre-gyp build
 ```

 Alternatively, you can use an already installed on your system ImageMagick-7 library.
 In this case you should know that there are two compilation options that can produce four different libraries - enabling/disabling HDRI (*High Dynamic Range Images*) which returns `float` pixels instead of `int` and Q8/Q16 which determines the bit size of the `Quantum`.
 These only apply to the data used internally by ImageMagick - images still use whatever is specified.
 Mismatching those will produce an addon that returns garbage when requesting individual pixels.
-By default, this addon uses Q16 with HDRI - which is the default setting on Linux.
-Unless you can regenerate the SWIG wrappers, you will have to use the exact same version that was used when they were regenerated.
+By default, this addon uses Q16 with HDRI - which is the default setting on Linux. **Unless you can regenerate the SWIG wrappers, you will have to use the exact same version (the latest one at the release date) that was used when they were generated**.
 In this case, assuming that you have ImageMagick installed in `/usr/local`, build with:
 ```shell
 npx @mapbox/node-pre-gyp configure --shared_imagemagick